integratedfm/sisfm-mobile-app/README.md

 2- In the second page of this app user selects the SISfm Site from a menu and Press Select button to open the SISfm web application;

+Above two steps are necessary for the first time.
+Later on the app opens with last selected site and user can open the stored site with one click.

+3- User can change Site from the second page Select Menu;

+4- User can change Oranisation by clicking Select Organisation to go to the First Page.